| Hands-On workshops: IPv6 & Multicast

 given the number of addresses available, how allocations are made,

 and current best practices.
+Bind configuration: DNS is

 extremely important in IPv6.
 We will address how to populate a